Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 14. What is driving pressure?

-The pressure difference between two points in a tube or vessel
+Driving pressure is the pressure difference between two points in a tube or vessel that drives airflow.

 15. What is transthoracic pressure?

-The difference between alveolar pressure and body surface pressure
+Transthoracic pressure is the difference between alveolar pressure and body surface pressure.

 16. What measures the elastic forces of the lungs?